holdensparacino/snowstudy.github.io/site_description.md

 ## Site Usage

 External projects and work linked to through this site may indicate specific usage licenses.
-Unless otherwise noted, content on this site is copyrighted.

 If you would like to use this content in other ways, or have questions about this site, please contact me below.